ggeerraarrdd/eevveerryyddaayy-template/docs/README.md

 1. **Follow Github's documentation on [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)**

-    👉 The template repository is located [here](https://github.com/ggeerraarrdd/eevveerryyddaayy-template/).

 2. **Clone the new repository**

-    * Open a terminal window in VS Code.
-    * Navigate to where you want the repository directory saved.

     ```bash
     git clone your-repository-url